 Obligation of Confidentiality.
-The parties agree to hold all Confidential Information in strict confidence and not to copy, reproduce, sell, transfer, or otherwise dispose of, give or disclose such Confidential Information to third parties other than employees, agents, or subcontractors of a party who have a need to know in connection with this Contract or to use such Confidential Information for any purposes whatsoever other than the performance of this Contract.
-The parties agree to advise and require their respective employees, agents, and subcontractors of their obligations to keep all Confidential Information confidential.
-Disclosure to the Contractor’s subcontractor is permissible where:
+The parties agree to hold all Confidential Information in strict confidence and not to copy, reproduce, sell, transfer, or otherwise dispose of, give or disclose such Confidential Information to unauthorized third parties or to use such Confidential Information for any purposes whatsoever other than the performance of this Contract.
+The parties agree to advise and require their respective employees, partners, principals, vendors, agents, and Permitted Subcontractors of their obligations to keep all Confidential Information confidential.
+Each party may disclose Confidential Information to the extent disclosure is required by law, legal process, or applicable professional standards.

-the subcontractor is a Permitted Subcontractor;

-the disclosure is necessary or otherwise naturally occurs in connection with work that is within the Permitted Subcontractor's responsibilities; and

-Contractor obligates the Permitted Subcontractor in a written contract to maintain the State’s Confidential Information in confidence.
-At the State’s request, any of the Contractor’s and Permitted Subcontractor’s Representatives may be required to execute a separate agreement to be bound by the provisions of this Section 22.2.

 Cooperation to Prevent Disclosure of Confidential Information.
-Each party must use its best efforts to assist the other party in identifying and preventing any unauthorized use or disclosure of any Confidential Information.
+Each party must use commercially reasonable efforts to assist the other party in identifying and preventing any unauthorized use or disclosure of any Confidential Information.
 Without limiting the foregoing, each party must advise the other party immediately in the event either party learns or has reason to believe that any person who has had access to Confidential Information has violated or intends to violate the terms of this Contract.
-Each party will cooperate with the other party in seeking injunctive or other equitable relief against any such person.
+Each party will reasonably cooperate with the other party in seeking injunctive or other equitable relief against any such person.

 Remedies for Breach of Obligation of Confidentiality.
 Each party acknowledges that breach of its obligation of confidentiality may give rise to irreparable injury to the other party, which damage may be inadequately compensable in the form of monetary damages.
 Accordingly, a party may seek and obtain injunctive relief against the breach or threatened breach of the foregoing undertakings, in addition to any other legal remedies which may be available, to include, in the case of the State, at the sole election of the State, the immediate termination, without liability to the State, of this Contract or any Statement of Work corresponding to the breach or threatened breach.

 Surrender of Confidential Information upon Termination.
-Upon termination or expiration of this Contract or a Statement of Work, in whole or in part, each party must, within 5 Business Days from the date of termination, return to the other party any and all Confidential Information received from the other party, or created or received by a party on behalf of the other party, which are in such party’s possession, custody, or control.
-Upon confirmation from the State, of receipt of all data, Contractor must permanently sanitize or destroy the State’s Confidential Information, including State Data, from all media including backups using National Security Agency (“NSA”) and/or National Institute of Standards and Technology (“NIST”) (NIST Guide for Media Sanitization 800-88) data sanitation methods or as otherwise instructed by the State.
-If the State determines that the return of any Confidential Information is not feasible or necessary, Contractor must destroy the Confidential Information as specified above.
-The Contractor must certify the destruction of Confidential Information (including State Data) in writing within 5 Business Days from the date of confirmation from the State.
+Upon termination or expiration of this Contract or a Statement of Work, in whole or in part, each party must, termination upon request, return to the other party any and all Confidential Information received from the other party, or created or received by a party on behalf of the other party, which are in such party’s possession, custody, or control.
+Upon confirmation from the State, of receipt of all Confidential Information, Contractor must securely dispose of the State’s Confidential Information, including State Data, from all media using commercially reasonable methods.
+If the State determines that the return of any Confidential Information is not feasible or necessary, Contractor must securely dispose of the Confidential Information as specified above.
+Upon request, the Contractor must confirm the disposal of Confidential Information (including State Data) in writing within 5 Business Days from the date of the request from the State.
+Notwithstanding any other provision herein, Contractor may retain a copy of information received, developed, or otherwise relating to this contract in order to comply with its contractual obligations and applicable professional standards.
+Information stored on routine back-up media for the purpose of disaster recovery will be subject to destruction in due course.
+Latent data such as deleted files and other non-logical data types, such as memory dumps, swap files, temporary files, printer spool files and metadata that can customarily only be retrieved by computer forensics experts and are generally considered inaccessible without the use of specialized tools and techniques will not be within the requirement for the return of records as contemplated by this paragraph.

 Records Maintenance, Inspection, Examination, and Audit.